A-Train: A-Train 5

 Released in December 1996 in Japan for Windows 95, this was the first A-Train game to use 3D graphics with a PowerVR graphics accelerator.
 It was re-released in December 1997, this time including support for the DirectX and Direct3D APIs for the Windows release, and at the same time saw its debut on the PS1.
 The PS1 version was re-released in April 2007 for the PSP and PS3.

 A-Train Z

-Released in May 1999 in Japan for the PS1, this was a re imagining of the first game's setting and objectives, using the 3D engine of A5.
+Released in May 1999 in Japan for the PS1, this was a re-imagining of the first game's setting and objectives, using the 3D engine of A5.
 A reworked version with an anime aesthetic was released on PSP in June 2006.

 A-Train 6

 Released in March 2000 in Japan for the PlayStation 2 as a launch title.
-The game was also released in Europe.
-Features improved graphics over A-Train 5, and the ability to play the game entirely in the 3D view.
+The game sold over 1 million units in Japan.
+The game was later published in Europe during 2004.
+A-Train 6 features improved graphics over A-Train 5, as well as the ability to play the game entirely in the 3D view across six different regions, each with a task for the player to meet before progressing.

+The game also includes a train viewer, and the ability to replay completed levels with trains that have already been unlocked.
+The player starts each level with ¥10,000,000,000, and will fail the level if their funding goes into the red.

+There are 38 different trains available for the player to use in four categories.
+Commuters have high passenger capacities, suburban trains have generally slightly lower capacities but are faster, express trains have the lowest passenger capacities but are often the fastest, and freight trains, which haul cargo from industries which can be delivered into commercial and residential areas to boost growth.